emilyjennings/text-marvel-combat-arena/README.md

 It was hard to get the logic to work at first for the winner with the special magic word exceptions.
 I ran into some syntax issues but got through them and made sure that draws were accounted for.

 The errors were the last difficulty here.
-I couldn't seem to display an error message on the view.
+I couldn't seem to display an error message on the view until I used the .empty? method on the params.
+I also couldn't find a case where the error was directly from the API to test that out.

 ## To do (in order):
 - [x] - Set up the API call using Faraday